“Build a beeper mousetrap”

 Do they work?
 Yeah, they do–pretty well, really.
 Not bad at all.
 The touch is just a bit light for me, and they have to be held down in use.
 For a while I had one of these stuck to the top of my FT-817 with contact cement, which kept it in place.
 Anyway, they work pretty well overall. 🙂 (And for you hams too young to recognize it, the title, above, is a play on an old saying, “Build a better mousetrap and the world will beat a path to your door.”
 They probably had more mice in those days.) 🙂 (I bought the FT-817 from K4WGE, now SK–I sure do miss Bill, heck of a guy.)

-(shown here preparing for a RTTY contest)
+(AC4RD is shown here in rigorous preparation for a RTTY contest)